Deep Dive: Expensify Card and NetSuite Auto-Reconciliation: How it works!

 How this works with Daily Settlement:

-- During the very first sync after the card is set up, we will create the Expensify Card Liability account and the Expensify Clearing Account within your NetSuite subsidiary general ledger.
+- After the card is set up and the first auto-sync runs, we will create the Expensify Card Liability account and the Expensify Clearing Account within your NetSuite subsidiary general ledger.

-- In the same sync, if there are pending transactions, we will then create a journal entry with the total of all pending transactions for the day.
+- In the same sync, if there are newly posted transactions, we will then create a journal entry with the total of all posted transactions for the day.
 This will credit the bank account selected and debit the new Expensify Clearing account.

-- Once the transactions post and the expense report is approved in Expensify, the report will be exported to NetSuite with each line as individual credit card expenses and an additional journal entry will credit the Expensify Clearing Account and Debit the Expensify Card liability account.
+- Once the transactions are approved in Expensify, the report will be exported to NetSuite with each line as individual credit card expenses and an additional journal entry will credit the Expensify Clearing Account and Debit the Expensify Card liability account.

 How this works with Monthly Settlement: